mikejoh/gk/CAPA/README.md

 * `artifactGC` - The strategy to use when deleting artifacts from completed or deleted workflows.
 * `artifacyRepositoryRef` - Specifies the configMap name and key containing the artifact repo config.
 * `entrypoint` - Is a template reference to the starting point of the workflow.
+* `podGC` - Strategy to use when deleting compelted Pods.
+* `paralellism`- Number of max total parallel Pods that execute at the same time.
+* `serviceAccountName` - The service account to use for the workflow, used for all Pods of the workflow.
+* `templates` - List of workflow templates used in a workflow.

+## The DAG

+A dag templates

 </details>